The Tenth Planet

 Me: Wrong show, love.

-Sue: I can see how this would be frightening.
-It looks like they are being assaulted by a pervert in a gimp mask.
-Not that I’d know.
+Sue: I can see how this would be frightening for the kids.
+It looks like they’re being assaulted by a pervert in a gimp mask.
+Not that I’d know anything about that, of course.

-When the Doctor is out-of-the-way – tied unceremoniously to a chair – the plot plays itself out.
-Cutler is killed (“Good riddance”), and then the planet Mondas gets far too close to comfort and it, er, melts.
+The Doctor is tied to a chair, Cutler is killed (“Good riddance”), and then Mondas gets too close to comfort and it, erm, melts.

-Sue: So the Cybermen turn out to be totally useless.
+Sue: So the Cybermen turned out to be totally useless.
 They didn’t think it through, did they?
-And would they really just melt like that?
-I thought you said they’d got a real scientist in to write this?
+And why would they melt?
+I thought you said a real scientist wrote this?

-Me: They did.
+Me: I did.
 I didn’t say he was a good scientist.

-Sue: What is William Hartnell doing while this is going on?
+Sue: So what is William Hartnell doing while this is going on?

 Ben eventually rescues the Doctor and Polly, but the Doctor isn’t feeling very well.